adityasingh2400/Recursor/README.md

 # Recursor

-**Automatically bounce back to what you were doing while Cursor AI works.**
+**Automatically bounce back to what you were doing while Cursor works.**

 ---